Michael Bates (Sealand): Personal life and other ventures

 Bates runs a shellfish company that harvests cockles mainly for the Spanish market.
 The business, called Fruits of the Sea, is run by Bates and his sons James and Liam.
 He also has a daughter named Charlotte.
 All three children are with his former wife, Lorraine Wheeler.
-As of 2017, Bates's partner is Mei Shi.
+Bates's second wife is Mei Shi, a former officer in the Chinese People's Liberation Army.